jjxxs/gopher-tools/README.md

 ### Bus

 ##### bus.GetBusFromFactory()
-Provides thread-safe access a bus with a specified name.
-This can be used as a store of named bus-singletons.
+Provides thread-safe access to buses with a specified name.
+This can be used as a store of concrete bus singletons.

 ##### bus.Bus
-A Bus provides a loosely coupled implementation of the publish-subscriber pattern.
+A Bus implements a loosely coupled implementation of the publish-subscriber pattern.

 ### Config